hikeventures/hikeventures.github.io/_posts/performance/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 ---

-title: Differences between Suunto Traverse and Ambit3 and Spartan Trainer Wrist HR
+title: Differences between Suunto 3 Fitness, Suunto Traverse and Ambit3 and Spartan Trainer Wrist HR
 description: What are the differences between the Suunto Traverse and the Ambit3 and the Suunto Spartan Trainer Wrist HR?
 date: 2015-10-20 05:59:40
 update_date: 2017-08-26 06:00:52